Decoding RWA Tokenized U.S. Treasuries: Functional Dissection and Address Role Inference: Quantitative Analysis of RWA Tokens

 \section{Quantitative Analysis of RWA Tokens}

 To quantitatively assess whether U.S. Treasury token transactions align more closely with institutional investors or retail users, we analyze the frequency of transactions versus their size.
 An institutional usage pattern is characterized by relatively few transactions, each of very large notional value, while a retail-driven pattern involves a high frequency of smaller transactions, typically ranging from a few dollars to several thousand.
-We further stratify this analysis by both chains and functions, to assess how usage patterns vary across blockchain environments (e.g., Ethereum vs. Arbitrum) and operational roles (e.g., issuance, redemption, transfer).
-This enables us to disentangle how token delivers differently in function-level interaction and chain-specific deployment.
+We further stratify this analysis by both chains and functions to assess how usage patterns vary across blockchain environments (e.g., Ethereum vs. Arbitrum) and operational roles (e.g., issuance, redemption, transfer).